DaveBullet1050/BatoceraHelpers/README/Controller Reference README.md

 1. Base ES mapping
 2. Batocera uses the ID from controller axis/buttons in the batocera.conf (globally, per core or per game)
 3. Batocera generates the relevant config files for the emulator.
 For example, Retroarch uses 2 config files.
 One for the emulator core and one for retroarch itself (more on these below)
 4. Batocera launches the emulator, it reads the just generated config files and you play your game with your desired controller mapping

 ### Emulation Station mapping
 Batocera packages Emulation Station with a bunch of controllers pre-configured.
 The mappings are in:
 `/userdata/system/configs/emulationstation/es_input.cfg`

-If you want to change the mapping of buttons system wide, then using ES is the best way to do it (via ES main menu -> CONTROLLER & BLUETOOTH SETTINGS -> CONTROLLER MAPPING)
+If you want to change the mapping of buttons system wide, then using ES is the best way to do it (via ES main menu -> CONTROLLER & BLUETOOTH SETTINGS -> CONTROLLER MAPPING).

 To get the ID and CODE values to use (see example above), run:
 `sdl2-test -l`

 Which will list all controllers attached and all events supported (joystick axis and buttons) with codes.
 And give you a "joystick number:" for each, eg:
 ```
 # sdl2-jstest -l
 Found 2 joystick(s)